-- How to cut in butter: The easiest way to cut in butter is to use a pastry blender.
+- How to cut in butter: The easiest way to cut in butter is to use a pastry cutter.
 Growing up I’d watch my mum cut in using a knife which she does so easily but I couldn’t do it to save my life.
 You can use your fingertips remembering we want small bits of butter left, so don’t melt it with your fingers.

 - How to cut the dough: Use a sharp knife, dipped first in flour.
 This ensures, you don’t push all the layers together, so they stay tall and puff up in the oven.

 - Don’t add too much flour: It’s a sticky dough so when you turn it out onto your surface, don’t be tempted to add too much flour or you may end up with dry scones.